Monkhai/eko-assignment/README.md

 ## How do I get set up? ##

-* Get the skeleton (clone the repo or simply download as a zip)
+* Get the boilerplate (clone the repo or simply download as a zip)
 * Setup a local development environment (e.g. [http-server](https://www.npmjs.com/package/http-server))
-* The Firebase project has been setup in advance, you only to update the `DATABASE_URL_PLACEHOLDER` in the code with the one you were provided with in the email
+* The Firebase project has been setup in advance, you only to update the `DATABASE_URL_PLACEHOLDER` in the code with the one you were provided with in the email.
 * Start coding!

 ## Things to consider ##